 - criminal liability, which consists of the imposition of sanctions that include loss of liberty and restriction of rights; and

 - civil liability, which consists of an obligation to repair or remedy damage to the environment, or to compensate for the damage, in the event that the reparation or remediation is not possible.

 Administrative, civil and criminal liabilities are independent and cumulative.

 It is also worth mentioning that civil environmental liability does not require evidencing fault; it suffices to evidence the chain of cause and effect between the activity and the damage, irrespective of wrongfulness.
-Such liability applies not only to environmental damage, but also to any injury caused to third parties affected by the environmental damage, such as employees, service providers, neighbours etc., who may sue the liable party for recovery of health injuries or property damage.
+Such liability applies not only to environmental damage but also to any injury caused to third parties affected by the environmental damage, such as employees, service providers and neighbours, who may sue the liable party for recovery of health injuries or property damage.

 Urban properties are subject to the payment of the urban building and land tax, which is assessed and charged by the city hall of the respective municipality on an annual basis.
 Rural properties, in their turn, are subject to the payment of the rural land tax, which is assessed and charged by the Federal Revenue Office, also on an annual basis.

 In addition, onerous acquisition of real estate is subject to the payment, by purchaser, of the ITBI.
 In the case of donation, the recipient shall pay the gift tax.
 Finally, it is also worth mentioning that acquisition of real estate is subject to payment of notary and registration fees.